-?- is the error term which is assumed to be normally distributed with mean zero and constant variance
+? - is the error term which is assumed to be normally distributed with mean zero and constant variance variable X1

-$\hat{a}$ - Parameters to be estimated
+$\beta$ - Parameters to be estimated

-$\hat{a}1$ - Coefficient of independent variable $X_1$
+$\beta_1$ - Coefficient of independent

-$\hat{a}0$ is a constant (intercept)
+$\beta_0$ is a constant (intercept)

-ISAN name nghter of Variables Requirements Source ve.
-Analytical tools to be used 1 Independe nt To determine the effect of capitalization of environmental cost on quality of accounting disclosure of shipping companies in Nigeria Quality of investor's information, environmental remediation costs.
+S/N Variable name Objective Data Requirements Source Analytical tools to be used 1 Independe nt To determine the effect of capitalization of environmental cost on quality of accounting disclosure of shipping companies in Nigeria Quality of investor's information, environmental remediation costs.
 Primary data via administration of questionnaire Descriptive Statistics, Simple Regression.